AskMeAgain/TangleChain-System/README.md

 #### Settings

 Most of the functions need some settings to work.
-For example when Finalizing a Block/Transaction you need to set your public key.
+For example when Finalizing a Block/Transaction you need to have set your public key.

 #### How to Mine a Block